andrew-chen-dev/90DaysOfDevOps/2022/Days/day01.md

 7. Operating - Ansible, Docker (most popular container tool), K8s (container orchestration platform -- operating containers at scale)
 8. Monitoring and Observability - Nagios (Infrastructure monitoring and application monitoring)

 Then the process cycles -- it's how DevOps software delivery can keep adding features, keep testing, keep scaling, and keep being resilient to faults.
 What ties this all together is the efficient CI/CD pipeline and **automation**.
-Automation helps you run functional tests(does the code work?), regression tests (did the code break any preexisting code?), security tests, and performance tests.
-Automation (as I know from being a sysadmin) helps you get far ahead of fires before they start.
+Automation helps you run AUTOMATIC functional tests(does the code work?), regression tests (did the code break any preexisting code?), security tests, and performance tests.
+Automation (as I know from writing scripts as a sysadmin) helps you get far ahead of fires before they start.

 Tools for implementing CI/CD pipeline include Jenkins, Github actions, Gitlab CICD.
 You will need to learn how the CI/CD tools integrate with the other tools to test and deploy code.